vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/References/Valid References.md

 #### Project assets
 Any content in the [project](https://docs.unity3d.com/Manual/ProjectView.html).
 This is any asset in the Assets or Project Settings directories.
 #### Package assets
 Any content in a [package](https://docs.unity3d.com/Manual/PackagesList.html).
-These are assets that appear in the Packages directory in the [project view](https://docs.unity3d.com/Manual/ProjectView.html).
+These are assets that appear in the Packages directory in the [Project window](https://docs.unity3d.com/Manual/ProjectView.html).
 Assets from Unity's Asset Store may use the Package Manager but are not installed as packages.
 #### Prefab assets
 GameObjects in the project packages.
 Prefab instances in scenes refer to prefab assets, but are not assets themselves.
 #### Prefab asset children